ObserveRTC/client-monitor-js/README.md

 console.log(pcMonitor.outboundFractionLost);   // Outbound packet loss fraction
 console.log(pcMonitor.inboundFractionalLost);  // Inbound packet loss fraction

+// Means over the streams that actually carried packets this tick — `undefined`
+// rather than 0 when none did, so "nothing arrived" and "nothing was lost" do
+// not look the same to a detector.
+These are what TransportLossDetector and
+// TransportJitterDetector threshold; the two fields above are sums kept for
+// backwards compatibility.
+console.log(pcMonitor.avgInboundFractionLost);  // Mean interval inbound loss fraction (0..1)
+console.log(pcMonitor.avgOutboundFractionLost); // Mean loss the far end reported for what we send console.log(pcMonitor.avgInboundJitterInMs);    // Mean inter-arrival jitter (ms)

+// Stats time, not wall clock: the newest timestamp in this collection minus the
+// newest in the previous one.
+PC-level detectors accumulate this to measure how
+// long a condition held, so a late or skipped collection still measures the time
+// the condition actually held underneath. console.log(pcMonitor.deltaTime);

 // Delta metrics (change since last collection) console.log(pcMonitor.deltaInboundPacketsLost);     // Packets lost in period console.log(pcMonitor.deltaInboundPacketsReceived); // Packets received in period